A short summary of Gnosticism is necessary before we can begin examining the reasons for Paul's anti-Law bias in the New Testament.

 Also read Ezekiel 33 10-20 which again goes through how God wants evil people to repent and makes no mention of sacrifices.

-Answer for yourself: Reading all this, doesn't it strike you that the idea that God died on the cross so that we are forever forgiven for any sin is a rather absurd idea, especially when you do some homework and see that such a scenario is replete in pagan mystery religions since the beginning of time as seen in various forms of sun worship by primitive mankind as they came to believe that the “sun” (later to be the “son” of the “sun” was on the cross (made by intersections from the division of the zodiac into 4 seasons of the year)?
+Answer for yourself: Reading all this, doesn't it strike you that the idea that God died on the cross so that we are forever forgiven for any sin is a rather absurd idea, especially when you do some homework and see that such a scenario is replete in pagan mystery religions since the beginning of time as seen in various forms of sun worship by primitive mankind as they came to believe that the sun (later to be the son of the sun was on the cross (made by intersections from the division of the zodiac into 4 seasons of the year)?

 Answer for yourself: Does it make sense when reading the Bible Yeshua used, the Jewish Old Testament, that we can believe a message so contrary to the whole of the Old Testament; that man can be forgiven without any changes in his deeds?
 Even James says in the Christian Bible: